marcinruszkiewicz/kaiser-ruby/README.md

 This tool translates a file containing a program written in the [Rockstar language](https://github.com/dylanbeattie/rockstar) to Ruby code.

 This is still a work in progress.
-For details on that, see the TODO.md file.
+For details on that, see the TODO.md and CHANGELOG.md files.

 ## Installation